 One of the state's fastest growing areas with about 250,000 residents, the Fox Cities offer a thriving metropolitan area closely surrounded by incredible natural beauty.
-A rich paper-making history that dates to the 1830's when the first settlers began to tame the wild and fast flowing river still provides the economic backbone to the area.
-A large, well-educated work force has drawn many other industries including health care, financial services and manufacturing to the area.
+A rich paper-making history dating back to the 1830s when the first settlers began to tame the wild and fast flowing river still provides the economic backbone to the area.
+A large, well-educated work force has drawn many other industries to the area, including health care, financial services, and manufacturing.

 Each community of the Fox Cities brings its own special history and personality, making the area a unique blend of urban style and small town warmth.